SixArm/swagger-starter/README.md

 This project is based on the Swagger UI project.

-See the `examples` directory for simple examples of Swagger specification files using YAML and JSON.
+To get started, look in the `examples` directory and see the `swagger.yaml` file.

 ## Create a Swagger file